Introduction |

 Nevertheless, in order to live

-a true Christian lifestyle, everyone, male and female, needs to be able to
+a true Christian lifestyle, all persons, male and female, need to know themselves

 1. |